 - each tenant has a satisfactory tenancy record,

-Lastly, you can register your property on the Homeswapper website.
-Unlike the Homes4D&G list you will be charged for this service.
+- Lastly, you can register your property on the Homeswapper website.

 Once you have identified a suitable swap, Loreburn require both parties to complete a Mutual Exchange Application Form in order to request permission.
 Guidance Notes are available.
 Additionally, if you are wishing to swap with a tenant from another social landlord, both parties will also be required to request and complete their forms.